The popularity of DDR German Shepherds, also known as Deutsches Demokratische Republik German Shepherds, has been growing for many years now.

 Yes.
 If they are socialized from a young age to be around children, they are great.

-Since the DDR dogs have a balanced temperament and are extremely loyal to their family, they will protect your child as well as be a fun playmate.
+Since the DDR dogs have a balanced temperament and are extremely loyal to their families, they will protect your child as well as be a fun playmate.
+After a while, you will almost feel like your DDR German Shepherd is a babysitter for your children.

 Are DDR German Shepherds Still Working Dogs?